LittleBayDigital/rancher-goagent/readme.md

 rancher-gocd-agent
 =======================

-Builds a docker image for gocd agent based in rancher-base
+Builds a docker image for gocd agent based on `java:8-jre-alpine`.

 To build: